-Despite the fact that the owner might carry a business name other than his own, he receives all profits and has total liability for all losses and debts.
+- Despite the fact that an owner might carry a special business name, the owner receives all profits and has total liability for all losses and debts.
 Another important exception to the sole proprietorship rule is that the IRS allows the spouse of a sole proprietor to work in the business without being considered a partner.
-This stipulation makes it possible to retain that additional worker and maintain a sole proprietorship status.
+This stipulation makes it possible to retain an additional worker and still be considered a sole proprietorship status.

-As a sole proprietor, the owner can hire employees and even independent contractors to work for him.
-This is despite the fact that the owner might ask the employee or contractor to make decisions that affect the way the business is run.
+- As a sole proprietor, the owner can hire employees and independent contractors, and may ask the hired help to make decisions that affect the way the business is run.

-Another key benefit of a sole proprietorship is that when forming the business as well as throughout the life of that business, the owner has total rights to the conduct of the business.
-This means that regardless of their plans and ambitions, he or she does not have to concern themselves with the intents of partners, a board of directors, or virtually anyone else who might have an interest in the enterprise.
-All of the operations of a business as well as anything that happens as the business is maintained, is the result of the business owner's right.
+- Another key benefit of a sole proprietorship is that when forming the business (and throughout the life of the organization) the owner has total rights to the conduct of the brand.
+This means that the owner does not have to concern themselves with the intent of partners, a board of directors, or virtually anyone else who might have an interest in the enterprise.
+The operations and maintenance of the business is entirely the result of the business owner's right.

-The owner of a sole proprietorship has a number of options available when it comes to obtaining financing for their business.
-This includes loans from the U.S. Small Business Administration, which has an inherent interest in helping a small business succeed.
-These loans are not originated by the SBA, but it does guarantee loans to small businesses from independent lending institutions.
+The owner of a sole proprietorship has a number of options available when it comes to obtaining business financing.
+This includes loans from the U.S. Small Business Administration (SBA), which has an inherent interest in helping small businesses succeed.
+These loans are not originated by the SBA, but the administration does guarantee loans to small businesses from independent lending institutions.

-The SBA is also able to facilitate financing from private sources who have exhausted alternative means of financing, i.e., government grants.
-In these cases, however, it is important that sole proprietors understand that certain criterion be met such as specific business size, income standards, drawing employees from certain groups or demographic areas, among others.
-Local government bodies as well as different economic development agencies also make grants based on a business's ability to help stimulate their local economies.
+The SBA is also able to facilitate alternative means of financing, such as government grants and stipends.
+In these cases, however, it's important that sole proprietors understand that certain criterion must be met such as business size, income standards, employee diversity, among other variables.
+Local government bodies and economic development agencies also give grants based on a business's ability to stimulate the local economy in which it exists.

-Just as is the case with any form of business, a sole proprietorship has advantages and disadvantages.
-Be sure to conduct a careful analysis of your business and its needs so you can make a proper determination as to which type of entity is right for you and your business.
+Just like any form of business, a sole proprietorship has advantages and disadvantages.
+Those interested in sole proprietorship should conduct a careful analysis of the needs, risks, and ambitions of the venture to make a proper determination as to which type of business entity is best.